ryanong/spy/README.md

 ```

 Spy will raise an error if you try to stub on a method that doesn't exist.
-You can force the creation of a sstub on method that didn't exist but it really isn't suggested.
+You can force the creation of a stub on method that didn't exist but it really isn't suggested.

 ```ruby
 Spy.new(book, :flamethrower).hook(force:true).and_return("burnninante")